-Fake Streamers Steal Billions from Music Industry as Real Artists Fight for Fair Pay, Says New Report
+Fake Streamers Steal $2-$3 Billion from Real Artists, Says New Report

 Fake streaming costs the music industry billions yearly, hurting real artists' earnings.